Answer: Yes. Stress can trigger and/or worsen acne symptoms.

 Glucocorticoids and Stress

 Specifically, these infomercials are referencing research that shows that stress induces the release of a molecule called cortisol, which can potentially induce the growth of adipose cells (fat cells).
 Cortisol is part of a group of molecules called glucocorticoid steroids (corticosteriods).
 These molecules have many functions, but one of their primary functions is to suppress the immune system.

 Stress and Acne Symptoms

 Neuroimmunology of Stress: Skin Takes Center Stage.
+Arck, et al. 2006.

-Neuroendocrine regulation of sebocytes – a pathogenetic link between stress and acne.
+Neuroendocrine regulation of sebocytes and a pathogenetic link between stress and acne.
+Zouboulis, et al. 2004.

 Sebaceous glands in acne patients express high levels of neutral endopeptidase.
+Nakamura, et al. 2002.

 Stress, Acne and Skin Surface Free Fatty Acids.
+Kraus.
+1970.